Alchemy Islands : --- : Patterning Tutorial

 Chequered Grid

-The checked-layout takes two streams of patterns and interpolates between them when laying on a grid
+The checkered-grid takes two streams of patterns and interpolates between them when laying on a grid

 (let